huggingface/transformers/docs/source/parallelism.md

 So the promise is very attractive - it runs a 30min simulation on the cluster of choice and it comes up with the best strategy to utilise this specific environment.
 If you add/remove/replace any parts it'll run and re-optimize the plan for that.
 And then you can train.
 A different setup will have its own custom optimization.

 🤗 Transformers status: not yet integrated.
 We already have our models FX-trace-able via [transformers.utils.fx](https://github.com/huggingface/transformers/blob/master/src/transformers/utils/fx.py), which is a prerequisite for FlexFlow, so someone needs to figure out what needs to be done to make FlexFlow work with our models.

+## Which Strategy To Use When

+Here is a very rough outlook at which parallelism strategy to use when.
+The first on the list is typically faster.

+**⇨ Single GPU**

+* Model fits onto a single GPU:

+    1. Normal use

+* Model doesn't fit onto a single GPU:

+    1. ZeRO + Offload CPU and optionally NVMe

+**⇨ Single Node / Multi-GPU**

+* Model fits onto a single GPU:

+    1. DDP - Distributed DP
+    2. ZeRO - may or may not be faster depending on the situation and configuration used

+* Model doesn't fit onto a single GPU:

+    1. PP
+    2. ZeRO
+    3. TP

+    With very fast intra-node connectivity of NVLINK or NVSwitch all three should be mostly on par, without these PP will be faster than TP and ZeRO.
+The degree of TP may also make a difference.
+Best to experiment to find the winner on your particular setup.

+**⇨ Multi-Node / Multi-GPU**

+* When you have fast inter-node connectivity:

+    1. ZeRO - as it requires close to no modifications to the model
+    2. PP+TP+DP - less communications, but requires massive changes to the model

+* when you have slow inter-node connectivity and still low on GPU memory:

+    1. DP+PP+TP+ZeRO-1